redbadger/awesome-badger/chriswhealy/03 Hoisting.md

 Hang on!
 Why does this even work?

-If hoisting causes the name of the variable `myPet` to become known, but without a value, then shouldn't function `write` be known but also have no value (I.E. not become executable until we reach the actual declaration)?
+If hoisting causes the name of the variable `myPet` to become known, but without a value, then shouldn't the function `write` also be known but have no value (I.E. not become executable until we reach the actual declaration)?

 No.  This is the difference between ***early activation*** and ***partial*** early activation.